Is Clickbank Legit? Or Just A Scam Site?

-Unfortunately though, there are a vast amount of very poor quality products on Clickbank and some of these terrible products sell incredibly well…
+Unfortunately though, there are a vast amount of very poor quality products on this platform and the sad reality is, that some of these terrible products sell incredibly well.

-Mainly because they promise unrealistic results ranging from making tonnes of money on autopilot, to some miracle cure, a fast acting diet and so on…
+Mainly, this is because they promise unrealistic results ranging from making tonnes of money on autopilot, to some miracle cure, a fast acting diet and so on.

 People do take a leap of faith with some of these products, because they want to believe the claims are really true – even when their head tells them it’s unlikely!

-The fact that there are so many poor quality products on Clickbank, is key reason why they’re often labelled as a scam.
+There are many poor quality products on Clickbank and this is a key reason they’re often labelled as a scam.

-As an affiliate, you can choose to promote any product on the Clickbank marketplace and, if you sign up to the vendors affiliate mailing list, you can also access promotional materials – such as banners and email swipes.
+As an affiliate, you can choose to promote any product on their marketplace and, if you sign up to the vendors affiliate mailing list, you can also access promotional materials – such as banners and email swipes.

-You don’t need special permission to promote Clickbank products, all you need is to sign up to Clickbank website and you can get affiliate links to any product right away.
+You don’t need special permission to promote Clickbank products, all you need is to sign up to the website and you can get affiliate links to any product right away.

 If anyone clicks on your affiliate link and purchases a product, you make a commission.
-Commissions tend to be pretty high on Clickbank – between 50-75% is common.
+Commissions tend to be pretty high here – with between 50-75% commissions being common.